 Why Survivorship Periods Matter

-Survivorship requirements apply in the case of simultaneous (or close to simultaneous deaths) of an estate maker and the beneficiaries.
+Survivorship requirements apply in the case of the simultaneous (or close to simultaneous) deaths of an estate maker and the beneficiaries.
 Though these events are very rare, the possibility of it happening can worry many people.
 The worry is that if you pass away and your beneficiary passes away shortly after, your assets will go through your beneficiary’s estate plan, not yours.
-Essentially, you wouldn’t have control over who the new beneficiaries of your assets are.
+Essentially, you wouldn’t have control over who the new beneficiaries of your assets would be.

-However, with a 30-day survivorship period in place, the assets would never go to Sally’s estate, instead passing to his favorite charity.
-John’s estate plan would determine how to distribute the assets.
+However, with a 30-day survivorship period in place, the assets would never go to your sibling’s estate, instead passing to your favorite charity.
+Your estate plan would determine how to distribute the assets.

 Bottom Line